Wearing makeup; it’s a frivolous choice, purely skin deep and not particularly important in our lives, right? Wrong.

 image copyright Shutterstock

-As the founder of beauty brand Studio10, which aims to redefine beauty for women as they age, and redefine ageing, I’ve experienced huge anecdotal evidence supporting the idea that makeup is more than skin deep – it’s an intrinsic part of our emotional well-being and self-esteem.
+As the founder of beauty brand Studio10, which aims to redefine beauty and makeup for women over 40, 50 & 60+, and redefine ageing, I’ve experienced huge anecdotal evidence supporting the idea that makeup is more than skin deep – it’s an intrinsic part of our emotional well-being and self-esteem.

 To understand our deep psychological attachment to cosmetics we need to understand its history to our identity.
 Anthropomorphic evidence suggests that we’ve been using makeup to define our sense of self for over 30,000 years.